 1. Old arguments

 The old arguments are not false; the problem is that they can be used to criticize any action (or inaction) by the U.S. Moreover, they don’t consider arguments that might be made for the choice of a given action.
-As a result, they are weak because one-sided, based on an either/or, forgetting that politics is based on judgements made in situations that are not defined by rational choice or zero-sum games.
-The centrality of judgement in politics does not, however, mean that politics takes place in a landscape governed by moral relativism.
+As a result, they are weak because one-sided, based on an either/or, forgetting that politics is based on judgments made in situations that are not defined by rational choice or zero-sum games.
+The centrality of judgment in politics does not, however, mean that politics takes place in a landscape governed by moral relativism.
 There clearly are values and moral standards.
-That is why, for example, members of the Frankfurt School remained anti-capitalist even while they worked for the OSS, forerunner of the CIA: Nazism represented a greater evil and presented an immediate challenge.
+That is why, for example, members of the Frankfurt School remained anti-capitalist even while they worked for the OSS, the forerunner of the CIA: Nazism represented a greater evil and presented an immediate challenge.
 More generally, the enemy of my enemy is not necessarily my friend, as one could have learned already before that War, when progressive intellectuals were told not to criticize the Moscow Trials because America still lynches Negroes!
 This old argument remains valid still today.

 The most general of the old arguments is the “root causes” approach.
 It says that yes, terror is bad, but we have to understand that it is a reaction to something even more serious, deeper, and crying out for attention.
 Terror must be the expression of that something deeper; it is the root cause.
 Such a root cause does not excuse the terror, but it makes it comprehensible; and the left and its politics are justified by their ability to pierce beneath the surface to uncover these hidden roots of evil, which must then be uprooted for the good to triumph.
 This argument can be formulated generally, and then translated into the particular language of international and domestic politics—each level points toward the others, promising a key to understanding world history.

-The most basic form of the root cause argument serves to justify an anti-capitalist politics.
+The most basic form of the root cause argument serves to justify anti-capitalist politics.
 Capitalist exploitation is destructive of both traditional life-forms and the physical environment.
 In its advanced form, capitalism leads to freer trade, which has the effect of increasing the gap between rich and poor while what passes for capitalist culture destroys indigenous cultures.
 This, and more, is all true; but it is not clear how such a universal claim explains this particular terrorist response.
-One could react differently to each of these “results” of capitalism—a capitalism which brings with it also new social and political possibilities which could, indeed, result in rising expectations that give new hopes and projects rather than fuel an anti-political, nihilistic terrorism.
+One could react differently to each of these “results” of capitalism—a capitalism which brings with it also new social and political possibilities which could, indeed, result in rising expectations that give new hopes and projects rather than fuel anti-political, nihilistic terrorism.

 A variant of the anti-capitalist root cause argument blames capitalism for various forms of imperial exploitation, in particular the control over natural resources needed since the demise of colonial domination.
 This explains for example U.S. support for corrupt Arab oil sheiks, toleration of the Putin regime’s terror in Chechnya… or the intervention in Afghanistan as ‘really’ motivated by oil and the project of building a pipeline.
 Not only does capitalist-imperialism seek control of natural resources; it also monopolizes non-natural ones, such as the patents permitting it to sell anti-AIDS drugs at exploitative prices.
 Again, these general accounts are all true; but they don’t explain this particular terrorist reaction to them.
 Why not have recourse to the tactics of guerilla war, or the symbolically powerful sky-jackings, as in days gone by?

 Capitalism can also be denounced for its imposition of political control that denies democratic self-government and worker’s rights while supporting corrupt oligarchies.
 While this criticism is also true, and easy to illustrate in the mid-East, the fact that September 11 was also the date of the 1973 Pinochet coup in Chile (as well as the defeat of the Turcs at the gates of Vienna in 1683) suggests the need to take into account the broader historical context in which events take place.
-The US backed coup against Allende took place in the context of the Cold War, when the ‘enemy’ was a geo-political actor which was not simply a passive victim.3I will return to the Cold War and politics in a post-Cold War world, as well as to the changing fate of Islam in the modern world.
+The US-backed coup against Allende took place in the context of the Cold War, when the ‘enemy’ was a geopolitical actor which was not simply a passive victim.3I will return to the Cold War and politics in a post-Cold War world, as well as to the changing fate of Islam in the modern world.

 In short, the “root cause” argument denounces an unnatural inequality marked by the growing gap between rich and poor countries and regions (as well as inequality within the poorer regions).
 Exploitation in international relations joins exploitation of domestic workers in a diabolical circle in which all the parts conspire to reproduce on an expanded scale the inequalities that were present at the (capitalist) outset.
 (In an updated version of the argument, proposed for example by Axel Honneth, this produces an asymmetry in which one participant denies to the other the “recognition” that is the natural right of humans and societies; radical politics [including terrorism?] becomes a struggle for recognition.
 This does not, however, explain the origin of capitalism, the original sin that starts the cycle.)

 One difficulty with the “root causes” argument is that it attributes guilt to huge and seemingly impersonal forces over which individuals can have little influence.
 To remedy this, a modified version suggests: “the terrorists may be bad but we’re worse.”
 We’re the original sinners, first terrorists, who keep thugs in power while exploiting and humiliating the downtrodden.
 Worse, we do so in order to maintain an egoistic, drug-infested, sexually licentious society that needs to be made healthy and whole.
 The irony, of course, is that this is just what the American religious right claims… and it is what Bin Laden also believes.4This was the position taken on September 12 by the reverends Jerry Falwell and Pat Robertson; as for Bin Laden, c.f., the discussion below, as well as Paul Berman’s “Terror and Liberalism,” in The American Prospect, October 22, 2001, pp. 18-23.
 Do leftists believe it?
 The history of “left puritanism” is long… What makes this into a leftist argument is the assumption that the real sin is that capitalism kills more people than died in the WTC and Pentagon—and the assumption that we can, and therefore should (!), remedy our own wrongs.
-Nonetheless, the weaknesses of the “root cause” argument remain, since it is assumed that once we heal ourselves, they will have no more grievances and we’ll all live happily ever-after in a world that will have no need for politics and judgement.
+Nonetheless, the weaknesses of the “root cause” argument remain, since it is assumed that once we heal ourselves, they will have no more grievances and we’ll all live happily ever after in a world that will have no need for politics and judgment.

 (A variant on this argument is the so-called “blowback” theory often attributed to Chalmers Johnson which condemns the US for making deals with bad guys [or creating them, as with Bin Laden] who then they turn their skills and resources back on their benefactors when that suits their nefarious purposes.
 Thus, the attacks are deserved, the pay-back for immoral [or amoral] support of such evil-doers who are now asserting their independence.)5There has some debate about whether to lift the Congressional ban on the CIA working with corrupt foreigners—as was done e.g., with the Contras in Nicaragua, or before that, with Noriega in Panama.
 Some even want to lift the ban on secret assassinations!
-As I suggest later, if the Bush administration uses the terrorist attacks to create a new “cold war” ambience, this shift can be expected, and should be the object of serious criticism.
+As I suggest later, if the Bush administration uses the terrorist attacks to create a new “cold war” ambiance, this shift can be expected, and should be the object of serious criticism.